Personal relationships of Elvis Presley: Devotion to his mother

-In a newspaper interview with The Memphis Press Scimitar, Elvis himself was open about the close relationship to his mother.
+In a newspaper interview with The Memphis Press Scimitar, Presley himself was open about the close relationship to his mother.
 "She was the number-one girl in his life, and he was dedicating his career to her."
 Throughout her life, "the son would call her by pet names," and they communicated by baby talk.
 According to Elaine Dundy, "it was agony for her to leave her child even for a moment with anyone else, to let anyone else touch Elvis."
 Presley himself said, "My mama never let me out of her sight.
 I couldn't go down to the creek with the other kids."
 His father, Vernon Presley, talked about Elvis's close relationship to his mother "after his son became famous, almost as if it were a source of wonder that anyone couldn't be that close to him."

 During Presley's rising career, Gladys became despairing, depressed and lonely and began to neglect her health.
 She put on weight and began to drink every day.
 She had wanted Elvis to succeed, "but not so that he would be apart from her.
 The hysteria of the crowd frightened her."
 Doctors diagnosed liver problems, and Gladys's condition eventually worsened so much that she was admitted to hospital in August 1958.
-At that time, Elvis was in Fort Hood, Texas, to fulfill his military obligations, but he got emergency leave to see her, and a special plane was chartered to take him home on August 12.
+At that time, Presley was in Fort Hood, Texas, to fulfill his military obligations, but he got emergency leave to see her, and a special plane was chartered to take him home on August 12.
 Gladys died on August 14.
 Elvis and Vernon were deeply upset by her death, with Elvis "sobbing and crying hysterically," and eyewitnesses relate that he was "grieving almost constantly" for days.
 During and shortly after the funeral, Judy Spreckels and Nick Adams, Presley's best friends at that time, attempted to comfort the singer.

 High school and early stardom

-Presley's early experiences being teased by his classmates for being a "mama's boy" had a deep influence on his clumsy advances to girls.
+Presley's early experiences being teased by his classmates for being a "mama's boy" may have had an influence on his early dating experiences.
 He didn't have any friends as a teen.
 Beginning in his early teens, Presley embarked upon the "indefatigable pursuit of girls," but was totally rebuffed.
-At school, anyone wishing to provoke a little girl to tears of rage had only to chalk "Elvis loves -" and then the girl's name on the blackboard when the teacher was out of the room.
+It was said that at school, anyone wishing to provoke a little girl to tears of rage had only to chalk "Elvis loves -" and then the girl's name on the blackboard when the teacher was out of the room.